dreamyguy/gitlogg-api/README.md

 ![Gitlogg API interface](https://raw.githubusercontent.com/dreamyguy/gitlogg-api/master/docs/gitlogg-api_interface.png "Gitlogg API interface")

-Since it's dynamic, I'll refrain from posting all the datapoints in _this_ README file, but some examples are in order.

 > **Please DO NOTE** that since this API is based on the data outputted by [**Gitlogg**][4], the datapoints are intrinsically connected to the structure and the naming convention of that data!

+I'll refrain from posting all the datapoints in _this_ README file, but some examples are in order.
+For a full overview, initialise the API and visit `http://localhost:7000/api`.

 ### Global Operations